sofijazdjelar/EDA491-Model-Based-Testing/case_study.md

 They do not explicitly refer to the features not used by the test suite.
 One cannot assume that a feature not mentioned is a feature not used.

 ## Interview with the founder of Cucumber
-I reached out to the founder of Cucumber - Aslak Hellesøy.
+I reached out to the founder of Cucumber (Aslak Hellesøy).
 He is currently working as Cucumber Open Source Lead at SmartBear which acquired Cucumber in 2019.

 **Q3.1.
 What was your reasons for developing Cucumber?
 Which situations is it good for and less good for?**
 >"I created Cucumber around 2008 because I had a strong belief that the traditional way to specify software requirements was fundamentally broken.
 I had seen too many programmers writing software based on ambiguous and imprecise requirements documents that were handed to them by someone they had never spoken to.
 This led to a lot of rework and delays because the requirements were misunderstood.